La Llorona: Pucullén

+Prominent among these legends is the story of Pucullén (from Mapudungun külleñu, 'tears', and pu, a plural prefix), belonging to the folklore of the Mapuches of Chile.
+Pucullén weeps eternally because her child was taken from her arms at a very early age, or because one of her children died in her arms.
+She is a ghostly presence dressed in white (black in some versions), whom only people close to death, some people with special abilities (such as machis or calcus), children, and animals with sharper senses can see, among them dogs, which utter mournful howls when they perceive her presence, therefore, if one rubs one's eyes with dog tears, she may be seen; but if the observer's heart is not firm, her image will be terrifying.
+Pucullén fulfills the characteristics of a psychopomp, that is, a guide of the dead, who indicates by her steps and cries the path that the dead must travel in order to move from their earthly dwelling to the beyond.
+With her abundant tears, which form a crystal-clear pool, Pucullén marks the exact place in the cemetery where the grave must be opened to place the coffin.
+She weeps as a mourner for all the dead person's relatives, so that they may soon be consoled for the loss; moreover, she prevents the spirit of the dead person, displeased with the few tears and signs of grief of his relatives, from returning to torment them.
+She is also an omen of death, so only a person who is about to die can see her.

+Europe

 Stories of weeping female phantoms are common in the folklore of both Iberian and Amerindian cultures.
 Scholars have pointed out similarities between La Llorona and the Cihuacōātl of Aztec mythology, as well as Eve and Lilith of Hebrew mythology.
 Author Ben Radford's investigation into the legend of La Llorona, published in Mysterious New Mexico, found common elements of the story in the German folktale "Die Weiße Frau" dating from 1486.
 La Llorona also bears a resemblance to the ancient Greek tale of the demigoddess Lamia, in which Hera, Zeus's wife, learned of his affair with Lamia and killed all the children Lamia had with Zeus.
 Out of jealousy over the loss of her own children, Lamia kills other women's children.